siriusctrl/UniPublic/CS/week7.md

         - Provides confidence the server is who it says it is
       - Restoration of interrupted session
         - You close your laptop when downloading, if you open your laptop later, it don't need to download from the very beginning.
+  - HTTPS use different port number than HTTP
-  - HTTPS uses port 443 instead of 80
+    -  It uses port 443 instead of 80
     - Only way to identify what being sent is TLS
   - TLS is not a transport layer protocol, it is blow HTTP (might belongs to application layer)